 Vice President for Student Affairs and Dean of Students

-Reporting directly to the President as a member of the College’s senior staff, Nancy Thompson leads the staff of the Division of Student Life with a focus on student leadership and engagement, intellectual and personal growth, a safe living and learning environment, and community building activities.
+Reporting directly to the President as a member of the College’s senior staff, Terry Martinez leads the staff of the Division of Student Life with a focus on student leadership and engagement, intellectual and personal growth, a safe living and learning environment, and community building activities.
 In these efforts, she is assisted by five associate deans whose responsibilities are delineated below.
 Nancy chairs the Committee on Student Activities, serves on the Committee on Academic Standing and the Committee on Student Fellowships, and is the liaison to the Trustee Committee on Student Affairs.
 She is supported by Assistant to the Dean of Students Cindy Reynolds and supervises the following:

 Associate Dean of Students for Multicultural Affairs and Accessibility Services

 Allen Harrison advises international students, manages the peer mentoring programming for first-generation and multicultural students, and oversees accessibility services.
 For the latter, he works closely with students and their faculty members to coordinate accommodations for students with disabilities.
 He is supported by Staff Assistant Regina Johnson.

 Travis Hill is responsible for the overall direction of the residential program and supervision of the assistant director and two Area Directors.
 He and his staff coordinate housing assignments, the opening and closing of residence halls, and the recruitment and training of student Resident Advisors.
 Travis is also responsible for new student orientation, and serves as a judicial hearing officer.